manishalal145/PythonChallenge/README.md

   -------------------------
   ```

-* In addition, our final script print the analysis to the terminal and export a text file with the results.
+* In addition, the final script print the analysis to the terminal and export a text file with the results.